Compared: the .460 and .500 S&W Magnums

 The actual bullet diameter for the .460 S&W is .452" and the actual bullet diameter for the .500 S&W is .500" Here are the SD's for our selected bullets.

 · .460 Mag, 300 gr. bullet: .210 SD

 · .500 Mag, 325 gr. bullet: .186 SD

-As you can see, the 300 grain .45 caliber bullet has an advantage over the 325 grain .50 caliber bullet in sectional density.
-Since the two A-Frame bullets are of similar construction, we can assume that our comparison .460 bullet should penetrate deeper than the .500 bullet.
+As you can see, the 300 grain .45 caliber bullet has a substantial advantage over the 325 grain .50 caliber bullet in sectional density.
+Since the two A-Frame bullets are of similar construction, we can assume that our comparison .460 load should penetrate deeper than the .500 load.

 However, while 300 grains is a heavy bullet for a .45 caliber handgun, 325 grains would be considered a medium weight bullet for a .50 caliber handgun.
 Among the heaviest bullets offered for the .500 S&W are the Hornady XTP (jacketed hollow point) and Cor-Bon HC (hard cast lead) offerings, both weighing a massive 500 grains.
-These .50 caliber, 500 grain bullets boast a SD of .286, but must be loaded to considerably lower velocity.
+These .50 caliber, 500 grain bullets boast a SD of .286.

 Other things (such as bullet construction and expansion ratio) being equal, a fatter bullet makes a larger hole and consequently a wider wound cavity with increased area.
 Note that cross-sectional area is independent of bullet weight.
 Here are the cross-sectional areas of our .452" and .500" diameter bullets to five decimal places.